defi-wonderland/handbook/sites/optimism/docs/interoperability/execution-and-sequencing.md

 ## Safety Levels

 Messages and blocks exist on a spectrum of safety:
 - unsafe: Minimal guarantees.
-Built by a sequencer and can be reorged.
+Built by a sequencer and can be reorganised.
 - cross-unsafe: All cross-chain messages are valid, but the data may not be fully published.
 - safe: All data is available.
-Block can still be reorged.
+The block can still be reorganised.
 - finalized: Economic finality is guaranteed.
 Reorging would slash Ethereum validators.

 To promote a block from unsafe to safe, the initiating messages of all executing messages must be resolved as safe.

 ## Sequencer Policy and Flexibility

-The OP Stack uses sequencer policy to reduce synchrony requirements.
+The OP Stack uses a sequencer policy to reduce synchrony requirements.
 A sequencer can lag behind other chains without halting block production.
 However, any executing message from a remote chain must still be validated, either:
 - As safe (preferred),
 - Or as unsafe (higher latency risk, may cause reorgs).